 This walkway takes visitors into the boatbuilding area and introduces tourists to St. Augustine’s rich heritage.
 There is a flag from every empire that ruled this part of the state- it’s eye opening!

 When your group arrives at the gunsmith’s station, the guide will explain the technology behind 1500s weaponry.

 Hands On History at the Colonial Quarter of St. Augustine:

 The boys enjoyed feeling the balance and length of a wooden 16th century musket first hand!
 Unlike Nerf guns, they learned to treat these as practice weapons, not toys!

 The Leather Shop

 Visitors stamp royal crests into leather – it’s not as easy as it looks!!
 My “Rampant Lions” always looked like they had vertigo…

 St. Augustine’s Best View: The Watch Tower

-Okay, the St. Augustine Lighthouse may have a better view… I’d have to go back again to decide!
+Only the St. Augustine Lighthouse may have a better view… what’s your favorite?

 Hope this quick glimpse piques your interest in St. Augustine’s Colonial Quarter!!
-Grand opening is March 16, 2013, though you can go in now during their “soft opening” period.
-I loved spending time in the Spanish Quarter before it closed… I’m proud that the Colonial Quarter took the foundations laid years ago and elevated the Colonial Quarter to a fuller experience that also teaches St. Augustine’s history!
+I’m glad the Colonial Quarter took the foundations laid years ago in the old Spanish Quarter Museum and elevated the Colonial Quarter to a fuller experience that also teaches St. Augustine’s history!